About the Learning Reading Hub

 This dissatisfaction led me down a path of extensive research on effective ways to teach children to read.
 Given my Spanish background, the whole-word concept was unfamiliar to me.
 In Spanish, the whole-word approach for learning to read simply doesn’t exist.
 This drove me to delve deep into the subject and try various techniques.

-I have an educational background on writing and communications (Degree in Journalism) and I have always love everything that has to do with languages, so I was determined to understand the underlying logic of English reading instruction.
+I have an educational background in writing and communications (Degree in Journalism) and I have always love everything that has to do with languages, so I was determined to understand the underlying logic of English reading instruction.

 Sharing the Knowledge with other Parents!